-- A. Purpose statement: Teaching data analysis and probability effectively at the middle grades requires that teachers have a deep and profound understanding of the data analysis and probability that is part of the K-12 curriculum.
-The main goal of this course is to enable middle grades preservice teachers to develop an advanced viewpoint of the data analysis and probability that they will teach.
-The course is geared toward elementary education majors who wish to get the New Jersey subject matter endorsement in mathematics to teach in grades 6-8. - B. Course description: This course gives the middle school mathematics teacher a deeper understanding of data analysis and probability.
-Physical materials, models, technology, and middle school curricula will be used to explore these topics.
-Exploration of ways to engage middle school students meaningfully in experiences that lay a strong foundation for more formal work in data analysis and probability will be integrated with the mathematics content. - C. Course prerequisites: MAT 105 or 106 or by permission of Math Education coordinator
+- A. Purpose statement: Teaching mathematics effectively at the middle grades requires that teachers have a deep and profound understanding of the mathematics that is part of the K-12 curriculum.
+The main goal of this course is to enable middle grades preservice teachers to develop an advanced viewpoint of the mathematics that they will teach.
+The course is geared toward elementary education majors who wish to get the New Jersey subject matter endorsement in mathematics to teach in grades 6-8. - B. Course description: This course gives the middle school mathematics teacher a deeper understanding of mathematics through the study of calculus.
+Physical materials, models, technology, and middle school curricula will be used to explore the topics.
+Exploration of ways to engage middle school students meaningfully in experiences that lay a strong foundation of the ideas of calculus will be integrated with the mathematics content. - C. Course prerequisites: MAT 105 or 106 or by permission of Math Education coordinator